ecos-wtf/website/_posts/2021-03-10-ecos-isr-vsr.md

 # Conclusion

 If you made it through here, congratulations !
-Our acquired understanding of the inner workings of eCOS interrupt/exception handling and dedicated vector tables will be helpful in the future when we try to inject GDB stubs into running production firmware.
+Our acquired understanding of the inner workings of eCos interrupt/exception handling and dedicated vector tables will be helpful in the future when we try to inject GDB stubs into running production firmware.
 This will also prove useful when we will be designing backdoor persistence by hijacking vector table entries.

 As always, if you have any question feel free to contact me via [Twitter](https://twitter.com) or [email](mailto:quentin@ecos.wtf).